RhettRoseman/green-tree/README.md

 # Semantics
 ## If you are disabled
-## Then this website will be accessable to you
+## Then this website will be accessible to you